Hello, I'm

 I am a PhD student in Computer Science at Penn State, advised by Dr. Abhinav Verma.
-My research focuses on building trustworthy AI by integrating reinforcement learning with the safety and verification principles of programming languages.
-I develop novel frameworks that enable agents to learn from imperfect human guidance and operate within critical safety constraints, paving the way for their use in complex, high-stakes environments.
+My research focuses on integrating reinforcement learning with the safety and verification principles of programming languages to create reliable, interpretable, and safe AI systems.

 Research Overview